awsdocs/aws-android-developer-guide/doc_source/getting-started-lambda.rst

 #.
 Click the role for unauthenticated users (it will have :code:`unauth` appended to your Identity
    Pool name).

 #.
-Click the :guilabel:`Create Role Policy` button, select :guilabel:`Policy Generator`, and then
+Click the :guilabel:`Create Role Policy` button, select :guilabel:`Custom Policy`, and then
    click the :guilabel:`Select` button.

 #.
-Enter a name for your policy and paste in the policy document shown above, replacing the resource
+Enter a name for your policy and paste in the policy document shown above.

-   values with the ARN for your function.
-You can view the ARN for your function in the AWS Lambda Console by clicking the function name.
-Your ARN will look like this:
+#  Replace the function’s resource value :code `“resource-id”` with the ARN for your function.
+You can
+   view the ARN for your function in the AWS Lambda Console by clicking the function name.
+Once you have pasted the ARN into the function code it will look like this:
-   :code:`arn:aws:lambda:us-west-2:account-id:function:invokeFunction`.
+   :code:`”arn:aws:lambda:us-west-2:012345678901:function:invokeFunctionName”`.

 #.
 Click the :guilabel:`Add Statement` button, and then click the :guilabel:`Next Step` button.
 The
    wizard will show you the configuration that you generated.